 - Big enough to potentially benefit from my minimum monthly retainer, currently six hundred and fifty bucks.
 I don’t like wasting money.

 - Eschews unneeded gloss and superfluous meetings/conference calls.
 Appreciates concise communication and reporting.
 Doesn’t want excess overhead.

-- Provides communication conduit to fast decision-makers in the organization, so great plans don’t linger in development hell.
+- Provides direct communication conduit to fast decision-makers in the organization, so great plans don’t linger in development hell.
 Am I talking to somebody who can affect change?
 Or is my communication filtered through several parties?

 Though they passed that top-six litmus test with flying colors, I encountered problems with two clients over the past couple of years.
 Both were related to other third-parties on the clients’ marketing teams.